obsidianmd/eslint-plugin/docs/rules/validate-manifest.md

-# Validate the structure of manifest.json for Obsidian plugins and themes (`obsidianmd/validate-manifest`)
+# Validate the structure of manifest.json for Obsidian plugins (`obsidianmd/validate-manifest`)

 💼 This rule is enabled in the ✅ `recommended` config.